Chest reconstruction: Double incision

-One of the most common chest reconstructive procedures, double incision, involves an incision above and below the breast mass, the removal of the fatty and glandular tissue, and the closure of the skin.
-This method leaves scars under the pectoral muscles, stretching from the underarms to the medial pectoral.

-Double incision is usually accompanied by free nipple grafts to make male-looking nipples.
+One of the most common chest reconstructive procedures, double incision involves an incision above and below the breast mass, the removal of the fatty and glandular tissue, and the closure of the skin.
+This method leaves scars along the bottom contour of the pectoral muscles, stretching from the underarms to the medial pectoral.
+Double incision is usually accompanied by free nipple grafts to make male-looking nipples, resulting in a second set of scars around the areola.

+Double incision surgery is more common than other procedures because it can be performed on the widest range of breast sizes and on skin with poor elasticity, and particularly for patients with larger breasts, free nipple grafts may offer greater control over final appearance than other methods.

+Free nipple grafts

+Free nipple grafts fully remove then reattach the areola.
 The areola and nipple are removed from the breast tissue, cutting away along the circumference and removing the top layer of flesh from the rest of the tissue.
-After the chest has been reconstructed, the nipples are grafted on in the appropriate male position.
+After the chest has been reconstructed, the nipples are grafted on, allowing for a more typical male nipple position.
 The areolae are often sized down as well as the nipples themselves, as female areolae are often larger in circumference and the nipples protrude farther.

-Nipple grafts are generally associated with double incision style chest reconstruction, but may be used in any reconstruction procedure if necessary.
+Some patients may also request specific shapes for the nipples that will be reattached.

-With nipple grafts comes the possibility of rejection.
+Following surgery, nipple grafts come with the risk of rejection.
 In such cases, the nipple is often tattooed back on cosmetically or further surgical procedures may be applied.

-Sensation may return to the grafted nipples over time.
-However, the procedure severs the nerves that go into the nipple-areola and recipients may experience complete or partial loss of sensation.
+Sensation typically returns to the grafted nipples over time.
+However, since the procedure severs the nerves that go into the nipple-areola, recipients may experience complete or partial loss of sensation.

-Keyhole
+Limited incision approaches

 A transgender man 4 years after keyhole top surgery, 2014.

 For small breasts with high skin elasticity, a peri-areolar incision can be performed.
 A peri-areolar incision refers to circular incision around the areola, combined with an inner circular incision to remove some of the excess areola.
 Drawing the skin into the center will result in some puckering, but this often smooths out with time.
 There will be significant tension on the scar line, and to prevent spreading of the scar, a permanent fixation suture is needed.
 Leaving outer dermis (raw skin) underneath the marginalized areola helps in its survival.

 The keyhole incision (i.e., skeleton key) augments the periareolar incision further by making a vertical closure underneath (lollipop), which results after the unwanted skin is pulled in from side to side and the excess is removed.

 An anchor incision adds to that a transverse incision usually in the infra mammary fold to further remove excessive skin.
 Draping or blousing is not desirable.
-This is reserved for much larger breasts or topographically a larger surface area as seen in women with postpartum breast atrophy.
+This is reserved for much larger breasts or topographically a larger surface area, as seen in women with postpartum breast atrophy.

-The nipple areolar complex may be supported by a pedicle which has the advantage of leaving some sensation and blood supply intact, but can have the disadvantage when the pedicle has sufficient bulk not to provide the flat look most FTM patients desire.
+The nipple areolar complex may be supported by a pedicle, leaving some sensation and blood supply intact.
+However, this approach may come at the cost of flatness.